Singularities of mappings on ICIS and applications to Whitney equisingularity: The double point Milnor number

-Note that we have to define $\mu_D(f)$ through a stable perturbation of $f$ because $D(f)$ is a hypersurface with (not necessarily) non-isolated singularities, hence there is no way to define the Milnor number as hypersurface.
+Note that we have to define $\mu_D(f)$ through a stable perturbation of $f$ because $D(f)$ is a hypersurface with possibly non-isolated singularities, hence may not have finite Milnor number in the ordinary sense of a hypersurface.
 However, we can still use \cref{siersma} to prove that $D(f_t)$ in \cref{mud} has the homotopy type of a wedge of spheres of middle dimension, as a small deformation of $D(f)$ is topologically trivial in a Milnor sphere (see \cref{deftopsiersma}).

 The main reason to use this invariant is that $\mu_D(f)$ is the image Milnor number of certain $(X,f)$ if $f$ has corank one, in that case $\mu_D(f)$ coincides with $\mu_I\medpar{D^2(f),\pi}$.
 Hence, we can use all the machinery we developed above if $f$ has corank one.
 Firstly, $\mu_D(f)$ is well defined by \cref{muICIS}.
 Secondly, there are triple points of $f_t$ that also correspond to double points of $\pi$ and give rise to more homology (as \cref{fig:DICIS} represents, there we have depicted a vague idea of the generators of the homology because some higher-dimensional properties cannot be made visible).
 Finally, the invariant $\mu_D(f)$ is also conservative by \cref{conservationICIS}: